 And what is festive retail without water?
 So an ornamental canal was created in 1999, entirely new and conceived solely as an amenity to attract visitors.
-It does: some 10 million came in 2005, drawn by a Bass Pro Shop, a multiplex theater, and 41 (count 'em) restaurants and clubs.
+Some 10 million came in 2005, drawn by a Bass Pro Shop, a multiplex theater, and 41 (count 'em) restaurants and clubs.
 The electrical-supply store advertised on the left still exists but not at this location.

 Neal Horton didn't see any of it: he had died in 1993 at age 55.

-(The authority on Bricktown is Steve Lackmeyer, who's written the book on the subject but who also is the real-estate reporter for The Oklahoman.)
+(The authority on Bricktown is Steve Lackmeyer, who's written the book on the subject and who also is the real-estate reporter for The Oklahoman.)

 Here's the start of the canal, with the Convention Center in the background, behind the Amtrak (old timers will call it the Santa Fe) depot.